-Where possible the CEO with provide enquirers with the most relevant, informative and publically available information to address their query or to assist in the support of their presentation to Council.
+Where possible the CEO with provide enquirers with the most relevant, informative and publicly available information to address their query or to assist in the support of their presentation to Council.
 In this way, the most beneficial use of the time available with Council can be made to ensure that both Councillors and enquirers are prepared for the interaction.

-PROCESS: The following approach should be used wherever possible; Applicants (members, visitors, delegations or stakeholders) asking to speak at or attend Council meeting to talk to Councillors are to be informed:
+The following approach should be used wherever possible.

+Applicants (members, visitors, delegations or stakeholders) asking to speak at or attend Council meeting to talk to Councillors are to be informed:

 - That the Chief Executive Officer is the appropriate first response to any queries of the Council.
-If information is contained in Shire of Halls Creek Policy, Strategic Plans, Budget, Position Statements, programs or Community Strategic or Corporate Business Plans etc. that would satisfy the questions or queries or support the request, then the CEO is to respond in writing to the applicant detailing this information and the current most relevant Shire of Halls Creek's position. - If the matter relates to a complaint about the performance of the organisation, staff or the Council, the applicant should complete a Complaint Form and the CEO process the complaint in accordance with Shire of Halls Creek procedure and practice, making that available to Councillors as part of the request to attend; If the matter falls outside of these issues, or has been dealt with at an administrative level and the applicant still requests or requires to speak to the Council; then the CEO should follow as detailed;
+If information is contained in Shire of Halls Creek Policy, Strategic Plans, Budget, Position Statements, programs or Community Strategic or Corporate Business Plans etc. that would satisfy the questions or queries or support the request, then the CEO is to respond in writing to the applicant detailingthis information and the current most relevant Shire of Halls Creek's position. - If the matter relates to a complaint about the performance of the organisation, staff or the Council, the applicant should document the complaint in writing the Shire will process the complaint in accordance with Shire of Halls Creek procedure and practice, making that available to Councillors as part of the request to attend.

+If the matter falls outside of these issues, or has been dealt with at an administrative level and the applicant still requests or requires speaking to the Council, then the CEO should follow as detailed:

-- Require the applicant to detail the nature of the questions, requests or visit in writing for consideration of the Shire President, - CEO to present the written request to the Shire President for agreement and/or recommendation as to when the request could be accommodated, - CEO to provide applicant with an outcome of the request to the Shire President.
+- Require the applicant to detail the nature of the questions, requests or visit inwriting for consideration of the Shire President, - CEO to present the written request to the Shire President for agreement and/orrecommendation as to when the request could be accommodated, - CEO to provide applicant with an outcome of the request to the Shire President.